Lady Carrington (1809 ship): Career

 On 12 July 1809, Messrs.
 Anderson and Swan, sole owners of Lady Carrington, offered her services to the EIC.
 The government had already chartered her to carry troops and stores to the Cape of Good Hope.
 Anderson and Swan proposed to send her from the Cape to Bengal to bring back cargo for the EIC at a rate of £16 6s per ton.
 The EIC requested some upgrading of Lady Carrington and accepted the offer.

 Lady Carrington appeared in the 1810 volumes of Lloyd's Register (LR) and the Register of Shipping (RS) with somewhat jumbled and inconsistent information.
 Lloyd's Register showed her master as W. Atkins, changing to J. Sayton, her owner as Campbell, changing to Anderson & Co., and her trade London–Cape of Good Hope.
 The Register of Shipping, published slightly later, showed her master as W. Atkins, her owner as Swan, and her trade as London–Bengal.

 1st EIC voyage (1809–1810): Captain Walter Atkins acquired a letter of marque on 14 July 1809.
 He sailed from the Downs, bound for Bengal and Madras.
-Lady Carrington reached the Cape of Good Hope on 17 January 1810 and arrived at Calutta on 28 March.
+Lady Carrington reached the Cape of Good Hope on 17 January 1810 and arrived at Calcutta on 28 March.
 Homeward bound, she was at Culpee (on the Hooghly River on 5 June and reached Madras on 10 July.
 From there she reached St Helena on 30 September and arrived back at the Downs on 5 December.

 In 1811 Lady Carrington underwent some repairs and lengthening.

 2nd EIC voyage (1812–1813): Captain William Hawkey acquired a letter of marque on 30 January 1812.
 He sailed from Portsmouth on 10 March 1812, bound for Bombay and Bengal.
 Lady Carrington reached Bombay on 11 Jul, Madras on 24 August, and Balasore on 20 September; she arrived at Calcutta on 26 October.
 Homeward bound, she was at Saugor on 27 January 1813, and Madras again on 15 March.
 She reached St Helena on 30 July and arrived at the Downs on 7 November.